EpicVoyage/piku-php-laravel/README.md

 ```

 # Debugging
+#### Internal Server Error: No application encryption key has been specified.

+You didn't read everything above, did you?
+Laravel requires you to generate your own 32-character `APP_KEY`.

+You are also discouraged from saving this into your Git repo.
+For this quick demo, you can change the value in the `ENV` file.

 #### Exposed Features
 Piku exposes several features (like destroy) for managing your apps.
 You can request a list of supported options on your server via: